-China is the world’s most populous country and it is the third largest country by total area.
-China is located in East Asia and encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
+China is the world’s most populous country and the third largest country by total area.
+Located in East Asia, China encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
 The breathtaking beauty, captivating cultural traditions, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.

 CHINA TOP 5 THINGS TO DO

 When visiting China you can’t miss out on a trip to the Great Wall of China, one of the most famous tourist attractions in the world.
 The Great Wall of China goes way back in time and the history surrounding it is equally as awe-inspiring.
 Discover the tales of wisdom, pain, dedication, blood, sweat and tears of the people who made this majestic wall that still stands tall and proud today.

 In the heart of China, this place is an absolute must for all tourists.
 The Forbidden City has been part of China for centuries now and it was constructed during the rule of the Ming Dynasty.
 Admire the beauty and the extravagant culture of the Chinese traditions on the walls and halls.
 Step into the mesmerizing palace that took years to build, taking your time to admire the art.

 The first Emperor that ruled China wanted his own army to guard him in his afterlife.
 You can’t miss out on the intricate detailing of the army that stands even in the modern day to guard the Emperor.
 The techniques used to build the Terracotta Army in 476 BC are really fascinating so enjoy learning about how and why the Terracotta Army was built as you roam around.